typeable/octopod/README.md

 12. [ ] Project Icon.
 Depends on 11.
 13. [ ] README.md mentioning all the documents mentioned above and cross-linking all documentation chapters.
 14. [ ] Proper documentation in the code.
 Haddocks.
+15. [ ] Information about the DM project available on the typeable.io website.

 # Nix Installation